SumiTomohiko/fsyscall2/doc/index.rst

 Overview
 ========

-fsyscall is a system to transfer system call requests from applications on FreeBSD to another process through file descriptors.
-In the most expected usage, a socket is used as file descriptors.
-This means that a user can use a process in a remote machine as that in a local machine.
+fsyscall is a system to transfer system call requests for file I/O from applications on FreeBSD to another process through file descriptors.
+Application do not need to be modified at all.

+In the most expected usage, a socket is used for the file descriptors.

 .. image:: overview.png

-Expected merits are:
+Expected merits of fsyscall are:

 * using applications on FreeBSD from a non-FreeBSD machine such as Android.
 * using a remote powerful machine as a local machine.